Battle of Riachuelo

-The Battle of Riachuelo was a large and decisive naval battle of the Paraguayan War between Paraguay and the Empire of Brazil.
+The Battle of Riachuelo (or Battle of the Riachuelo) was a large and decisive naval battle of the Paraguayan War between Paraguay and the Empire of Brazil.
 By late 1864, Paraguay had scored a series of victories in the war, but on 11 June 1865, its naval defeat by the Brazilians on the Paraná River began to turn the tide in favor of the allies.

-This was the largest naval battle fought between two South American countries.

 Plan

 Paraguay's fleet was a fraction of the size of Brazil's, even before the battle, and arrived at the Fortress of Humaitá on the morning of June 9.
 The Paraguayan president Francisco Solano López prepared to attack the ships supporting allied land troops at Riachuelo.
-Nine ships and seven cannon-carrying barges, totaling 44 guns, as well as 22 guns and two Congreve rocket batteries from river bank located troops, attacked the Brazilian squadron, nine ships with a total of 58 guns.
+Nine ships and seven cannon-carrying barges, totaling 44 guns, as well as 22 guns and two Congreve rocket batteries from troops on the river bank attacked the Brazilian squadron, nine ships with a total of 58 guns.

-The Paraguayans had planned a surprise attack before sunrise since they were fully aware that most Brazilian troops would offboard their steamers to sleep on land, and they would leave only a small garrison of men to guard and watch their fleet.
+The Paraguayans had planned a surprise attack before sunrise since they were fully aware that most Brazilian troops would sleep on land, leaving only a small garrison on board to guard the fleet.

-The original plan had been that under the dark of the night, the Paraguayan steamers would sneak up to the docked Brazilian vessels and board them outright.
-No confrontation other than the one carried out by the boarding party had been planned, and the Paraguayan steamers were there only to provide cover from the inland battling forces.
+The original plan had been for the Paraguayan steamers to approach the docked Brazilian vessels at night under cover of darkness, and board them outright.
+No other confrontation had been planned; the Paraguayan steamers were there only to provide cover from forces on shore.